techidaily/site-win11-tips/source/_posts/combatting-windows-steam-broadcaster-errors.md

  If your browser meets the above minimum requirements, you should try updating your browser.
 Once done, don’t forget to restart the browser.

  However, if the broadcast still fails to work for you, try using a different browser.
-We have a list of the[best internet browsers for Windows](https://www.makeuseof.com/windows-11-best-browsers/) if you need help.
+We have a list of the [best internet browsers for Windows](https://www.makeuseof.com/windows-11-best-browsers/) if you need help.

 ## 4\.
 How to Fix a Broadcast that Fails to Load